top of page

 Big Creek bridge Big Sur

-There are so many pull off that it’s difficult to decide which ones to explore and which to drive by; however, this sign at the entrance to Saddle Rock and South Gardens Environmental Campground caused us to pull over..
+With so many pull-offs, choosing which to explore and which to pass by can be challenging.
+However, the sign at the entrance to Saddle Rock and South Gardens Environmental Campground prompted us to stop.

 Danger sign warning of steep sheer cliff in Big Sur